The Para-athletics World Championships has started!

 Although we cannot all be elite athletes and para-athletes, we can all achieve great movement integration to help us achieve our goals.
 Give yourself time, focus on why things are happening and experience the movement rather than just thinking about what you should be doing.
 All this will be the reason that your body moves as your mind moves.

-If you would like to explore your full body movement integration come and try a session in the studio at Complete Pilates.
+If you would like to explore your full body movement integration come and try a session in the studio or online.